SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 Setting up the import of BitBucket Cloud repositories into SonarQube allows you to easily create SonarQube projects from your Bitbucket Cloud repositories.
 If you're using Developer Edition or above, this is also the first step in adding pull request decoration.

 [[info]]
 | To import your Bitbucket repositories into SonarQube, you can only have one global configuration of Bitbucket, including Bitbucket Server and Bitbucket Cloud.
-See the **Configuring multiple ALM instances** section below for more information.
+See the **Configuring multiple DevOps Platform instances** section below for more information.

 To set up the import of BitBucket Cloud repositories:

 1. Create an OAuth consumer.
-1. Set your global ALM integration settings.
+1. Set your global DevOps Platform integration settings.
 1. Add your Bitbucket username and an app password.

 ### Creating your OAuth consumer